 Relax

 Finally, try and relax and go with the flow.
-I know how hard it is to have someone in the hospital and when special occasions arise making us yearn for the normal celebration we are used to at home, it can be upsetting.
+I know how hard it is to have someone in the hospital.
+When special occasions arise making us yearn for the normal celebrations we are used to at home, it can be upsetting.
 But don’t get carried away with how it should be, stay present for what is and what it could be.
 ‘Tis the season for joy regardless of the location!

 I wish the happiest of Holidays for you and your family.
 Much Love!